mikbry/awesome-webgpu/readme.md

 > Lovely curated list of WebGPU ressources, libraries and tools.

 [WebGPU](https://en.wikipedia.org/wiki/WebGPU) is a work in progress [Web standard from W3C](https://gpuweb.github.io/gpuweb/) for modern 3D and GPU computing.
-Its purpose is to get the best performances from recent GPUs from desktop to mobile.
+Its purpose is to get the best performances on recent GPUs from desktop to mobile.
 Unlike WebGL, WebGPU is not a port of an existing native API.
 It borrows concepts from Metal, Vulkan and Direct3D12.

 ## Contents